Do you know what to do when you feel the ground shaking? Here are some things to remember in the event of an earthquake.

 Once you get to a safe spot in the room (underneath a table, desk or in a corner), tell the children to remain in the crawling position and to keep their heads and neck covered with their hands and arms.

 A Go! bag is a bag that your child can quickly put on during emergencies.
-When picking a Go! bag, it is important that you choose a pack that is light enough for your child but is sturdy enough to carry all that he needs.
+When picking a Go! bag, it is important that you choose a pack that is light enough for your child to carry but is sturdy enough to contain everything that he needs.

 Also, make sure that there is nothing on the bag that will get him snagged should he need to move quickly or climb under desks, tables or tight spaces for cover.